gamtiq/frontend-tools/README.md

 ### Site generator <a name="site-generator"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [DocPad](http://docpad.org) - a dynamic static-site generator.
 That is a content management system that takes content from several sources, like files on your computer, and renders them into incredibly fast static output.
 * [Gatsby](https://www.gatsbyjs.org/) - blazing-fast static site generator for React.
+* [Hexo](https://hexo.io/) - a fast, simple and powerful blog framework.
+You write posts in Markdown (or other languages) and Hexo generates static files with a beautiful theme in seconds.

 ### Emulator, simulator <a name="emulator"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Responsinator](https://www.responsinator.com/) - helps website makers quickly get an indication of how their responsive site will look on the most popular devices.